Profile information Member settings

 Breaching the terms of disqualification can result in a fine or, in the most serious cases, imprisonment for up to 2 years.

-If you carry out company business based on the instructions of a disqualified director, you can be prosecuted and become personally liable for the company’s debts.
+Anyone who carries out company business based on the instructions of a disqualified director can be prosecuted and become personally liable for the company’s debts.

 How long can a director be disqualified for?